-Led by Dr Jacqui Frowen, the Speech Pathology team’s Dysphagia in Oncology Research Program develops and undertakes research specifically investigating swallowing outcomes before and after cancer treatment.
+The Speech Pathology team’s Dysphagia in Oncology Research Program is led by Dr Jacqui Frowen and aims to develop and undertake research specifically investigating swallowing outcomes before and after cancer treatment.

 The program’s head and neck cancer arm has helped further our understanding of swallowing problems after radiotherapy for head and neck cancer, and to help identify which patients are at highest risk of developing these problems.
 Further research is being undertaken to improve our management of these patients before treatment and to identify interventions to better manage swallowing problems after treatment.

 The program also has a non-head and neck cancer arm, looking at the prevalence and nature of swallowing problems after cancer treatments other than head and neck, particularly lung and upper gastrointestinal cancers.
 We are developing measurement tools for accurate identification of swallowing problems in these patients.